nfaustino/resume/Nuno Faustino CV.md

 ## Professional profile

 17-year experience manipulating data and transforming it into meaningful information to the business.
 Creator of profitable data-based products that exceed customer's or stakeholder’s requirements and expectations.
 Successful in the application of statistical methodologies, machine learning and AI to business processes.
-Also, an experienced 2<sup>nd</sup> level manager that can lead any team/department to achieve the defined goals successfully.
+Also, an experienced top level manager that can lead any team/department to achieve the defined goals successfully.

-## Leadership philospy
+## Leadership philosophy
 As a strategic leader, I believe in setting a clear vision and direction while empowering teams to execute with autonomy.
 My leadership style is rooted in leading by example, maintaining a helicopter view of operations, and fostering an environment of accountability and continuous improvement.
-I am not afraid to roll up my sleeves and work alongside my teams when needed, while also providing the necessary guidance, support, and resources for them to thrive.
+I am not afraid to roll up my sleeves and work alongside my teams when needed, while also providing the necessary guidance, support, and resources for them to succeed.

 ## Experienced on: